-ECE offers four master's degree named option programs in the Electrical Engineering M.S.:
+ECE offers four master's degree named option programs that lead to the M.S.
+Electrical Engineering degree:

-- Signal Processing and Machine Learning—accelerated, course-based master's program tailored to the area of signal processing and machine learning
+- Machine Learning and Signal Processing—accelerated, course-based master's program tailored to the area of machine learning and signal processing.

-- Power Engineering (Online)—online, off-campus program in power engineering designed for working professionals
+- Power Engineering—online, off-campus program in power engineering designed for working professionals.